 Millets have been grown for the longest time in dry lands because they are drought resistant.
 These local indigenous crops are now being given all the attention possible as a super food for the health conscious, a nutritive substitute for white rice and a good gluten free alternative for wheat as Celiac disease is an increasingly well known condition.

 [bctt tweet=”Millets are a thermogenic food, meaning heat producing (metabolism increasing) foods” username=”justhomemade”] similar to ginger, black pepper, sesame seeds and cloves.
 They need more water for proper digestion and assimilation.
 Hence cooking millets in a lot of water is a great way to ensure better digestion as done in this recipe.
 Also, whenever you consume millets, be sure to consume enough water as well.

 Because of their fibre content, they are quite filling.
 They are rich in phytonutrients and minerals like Iron, calcium and Magnesium.
 As they are low glycemic index foods, all the millets are great for controlling blood sugar and cholestrol levels.

 A word of caution: Try not to substitute out rice entirely with millets as they are known to have goitrogens – substances that hinder the production of thyroid hormone.
 So those with hypothyroidism have to take special note of this.

-In this recipe, I have used five out of eight millets available (names also given in kannada and tamil respectively):
+In this Siri Dhaanya Kheer recipe, I have used five out of the eight millets (names also given in kannada and tamil respectively below):

 - Kodo millet (Harka, Varagu)